Taking up your former employer’s business opportunities after resigning

 The myth - if there’s no restraint in an employment contract the employer can’t take action against you.

 Now, it's a myth because we know if you are a director, you have fiduciary duties.

-And if you are an employee, you have a duty not to use your position (section 182 Corporations Act) or position (section 183 of the Corporations Act) to gain an advantage or harm your former employer.
+And if you are an employee, you have a duty not to use your position (section 182 Corporations Act) or information (section 183 of the Corporations Act) to gain an advantage or harm your former employer.

 We know this because of Advanced Fuels Technology v Blythe & Ors (AFT), which we discussed in Director and employee duties after resigning from an Australian company.